 - Rest: Rest may not be the quickest solution, but getting some rest is probably the best thing you can do to battle the infection that caused your sore throat in the first place.

-Your achy throat will usually resolves itself, but if it is accompanied by a fever or swollen glands, seek medical care for a strep-throat culture and possibly antibiotics.
-Keep in mind that if your sore throat lasts longer than a week or you have additional unusual or severe symptoms (such as difficulty swallowing or breathing) you should see a doctor to rule out anything serious.
+Your achy throat in LA will usually resolve itself, but if it is accompanied by a fever or swollen glands, seek medical care for a strep-throat culture and possibly antibiotics.
+Keep in mind that if your sore throat lasts longer than a week or you have additional unusual or severe symptoms (such as difficulty swallowing or breathing) you should see an ENT doctor in Los Angeles to rule out anything serious.